- Is Willamette a "Christian College"?

 4. What about local houses of worship?

-Visit or call the Office of the Chaplains on the second floor of the Putnam University Center, 503-370-6213, or email us.
+You can contact the Office of Spiritual and Religious Life by visiting the second floor of the Putnam University Center, calling 503-370-6213, or email.